EggYouKnow/qPHA/README.md

 # Installation Guide:

-Directly run `qPHA.exe` or run ./Python/qPHA.py with Python 3.
+Directly run `qPHA.exe` in qPHA.zip or run ./Python/qPHA.py with Python 3.
 It takes few seconds to run the `qPHA.exe`.

 # How to Use